-Income tax payable is a term given to a business organization’s liability that is owed to the local government where it operates and that is based on its profitability during a given period and the applicable tax rates.
-Tax payable is not considered a long-term liability but a current liability, since it is a debt that needs to be settled within the next 12 months.
+Income tax payable is a term given to a business organization’s tax liability to the government where it operates.
+The amount of liability will be based on its profitability during a given period and the applicable tax rates.
+Tax payable is not considered a long-term liability, but rather a current liability, since it is a debt that needs to be settled within the next 12 months.

-Sometimes, the calculation of the taxes payable is not solely based on the reported income of a business.
-The government may allow certain adjustments that can lead to a taxable profit.
+The calculation of the taxes payable is not solely based on the reported income of a business.
+The government typically allows certain adjustments that can reduce the total tax liability.

 On a general note, income tax payable and deferred income tax liability are similar in the sense that they are financial accountabilities that are indicated on a company’s balance sheet.
 However, they are distinctly different items from an accounting point of view because income tax payable is a tax that is yet to be paid.

 It remains on the balance sheet because, probably the tax period is still to come.
 For example, if a business’ tax for the coming tax period is recognized to be $1,500, then the balance sheet will reflect a tax payable amount of $1,500, which needs to be paid by its due date.